-SHARPP Peer Advocates work directly with survivors of interpersonal violence to support them in making decisions after an experience of violence.
+SHARPP Peer Advocates work directly with survivors of interpersonal violence to support them after an experience of violence.
 They staff our 24/7 helpline and support survivors by providing emotional support, information, and resources on the telephone, as well as providing in-person support at the hospital, police station, and other areas.

 Who is eligible to be a Peer Advocate?

 Undergraduate and graduate students with dedication and a desire to work directly with individuals who have experienced interpersonal violence are eligible to become Peer Advocates.
 A criminal background check & campus conduct check will be required at the end of training.

 To become a Peer Advocate, each student must complete a minimum of 30 hours of training as required by New Hampshire law.
 This training is being offered in a multi-day summit format, after which students will: